 Pergande’s Mound Ants play an important role in their ecosystems by aerating the soil and providing food for other animals.

-They are also an important part of Pennsylvania’s biodiversity, and it is important that we work to protect these fascinating creatures.
+They are also an important part of Pennsylvania’s biodiversity, and we must work to protect these fascinating creatures.

 13. Smaller Yellow Ant

-The smaller yellow ant is next on the list of types of ants in Pennsylvania.
+The smaller yellow ant is next on Pennsylvania’s list of types of ants.

 Lasius claviger, also known as the smaller yellow Ant, is commonly found near sources of water, such as streams and rivers, where they hunt for food.